Mexican Satellite System (MEXSAT)

 The MEXSAT contract calls for Boeing to design and deliver an end-to-end L-band mobile satellite services system consisting of two Boeing 702HP geomobile satellites; two ground stations in Mexico City and Hermosillo, Mexico, with a spacecraft operations center; and ground-based beam-forming and communications network equipment.
 Boeing also will produce a limited quantity of user handsets.

-In addition, Boeing will subcontract with Orbital Sciences Corporation for a third satellite for C- and Ku-band communications for fixed satellite services and a spacecraft operations center.
-Together, the MEXSAT system will relay civil communications in urban and remote areas throughout the country and will provide mobile, voice and data services for the Mexican Army, Navy and aboard airborne early warning systems for the Mexican Air Force.
+In addition, Boeing subcontracted with Orbital Sciences Corporation for a third satellite for C- and Ku-band communications for fixed satellite services and a spacecraft operations center.
+The satellite, named “Bicentenario” was launched on Dec.
+19, 2012 and was accepted by the customer in March 2013.
+The MEXSAT system will relay civil communications in urban and remote areas throughout the country and will provide mobile, voice and data services for the Mexican Army, Navy and aboard airborne early warning systems for the Mexican Air Force.
 The satellites will operate over Mexico, the Gulf of Mexico and the Pacific Ocean.

 Each 702HP satellite will supply 14 kilowatts of power through 5-panel solar array wings using high-efficiency ultra triple-junction gallium arsenide solar cells.
 Each spacecraft will carry a 22-meter L-band reflector for mobile terminal links, complemented by a 2-meter Ku-band antenna.